djkephart/coin-flip-simulator/README.md

 ## 🧠 Krark’s Thumb

-When enabled, each flip is simulated twice and the better result is chosen.
+When enabled, each coin flip is simulated twice and the better result is chosen.

 ---